sendtoshailesh/aws-ansible-sh/README.md

 The architecture centralizes access and management using **AWS Organizations** and **IAM Roles**.
 It ensures secure and scalable data aggregation from multiple AWS accounts.

+Part A: Considering only 3 EC2 instance each dstributed across different AWS account, following will be the flow of control.

 ```mermaid
 graph TD
   A[AWS Organizations] --> B(Management Account)